 Companies that make it somehow get away with calling it stock, when what they sell is really just diluted water with a slight hint of chicken.
 You may think that it's not that important when cooking since it's just a base, but you'd be surprised if you did a taste comparison with a recipe cooked in homemade stock vs the chemical filled ones from the store.
-I experimented with several different variations in making stock over the years and this one wins, hands-down.
+We experimented with several different variations in making stock over the years and this one wins, hands-down.

 Some may argue that it should be called a broth instead.
-While the difference between the two may seem semantic, I use bone in the recipe because it's where most of the flavor comes from.
+While the difference between the two may seem semantic, We use bone in the recipe because it's where most of the flavor comes from.
 In contrast, a broth is made with meat.
 Of course the main ingredient in this recipe is bone from the carcass of 1 chicken.

 Storing it is easy, just keep it inside a jar or container in your refrigerator or freezer.
 If you get into jarring at all then you can figure out how to preserve it even longer.
-I haven't gotten that far yet but it's on my list of things to do real soon.
+We haven't gotten that far yet but it's on the list of things to do real soon.
 Make sure you always have some of this on hand, and if you're ever under the weather, there's nothing better than a steaming cup of chicken stock to make you feel better.